IIT Delhi opens admissions for the seventh batch of its Certification in Quantum Computing & Machine Learning - www.lokmattimes.com

 IIT Delhi opens admissions for the seventh batch of its Certification in Quantum Computing & Machine Learning

-PNN New Delhi [India], November 26: The Indian Institute of Technology Delhi (IIT Delhi) has opened admissions for the ...
+New Delhi [India], November 26: The Indian Institute of Technology Delhi (IIT Delhi) has opened admissions for the seventh ...

 New Delhi [India], November 26: The Indian Institute of Technology Delhi (IIT Delhi) has opened admissions for the seventh batch of Certification in Quantum Computing & Machine Learning.
 The programme features a cutting-edge curriculum and equips professionals to navigate the rapid transformation at the intersection of quantum technologies and machine learning across business and technology contexts.